apache/pulsar-site/contribute/setup-debugging.md

 # Producer
 OPTS="-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:5005" ./bin/pulsar-client produce apache/pulsar/test-topic  -m "---------hello apache pulsar-------" -n 10
 ```

 Ensure that the debugger is configured in your IDE to connect to the specified port.

-By following these steps, you can effectively debug both the standalone mode and the source version of Apache Pulsar, including Pulsar-Shell and Pulsar Client processes.
+By following these steps, you can effectively debug both the standalone mode and the source version of Apache Pulsar, including pulsar-shell and pulsar-client processes.